 Transferring your child to a new school mid-year or mid-term can seem like quite a daunting task!
 Sometimes, however, a change in job, relocation, or simply a personal preference leaves you with no choice but to enrol your child in a new school.

 As a parent, you may wonder: how will my child cope at a new school?
 Will they easily make new friends?
 Will their academic performance be affected?
-SPARK Schools, a network of independent schools, understands that parents may need to enrol their child in a new school mid-year or mid-term, and they make it easy for parents and scholars to feel comfortable doing so.
+SPARK Schools, a network of private schools, understands that parents may need to enrol their child in a new school mid-year or mid-term, and they make it easy for parents and scholars to feel comfortable doing so.

 One way that SPARK Schools makes the mid-year transition easier is through their personalised learning model.
 As a new SPARK scholar enters the school, her teachers ensure they understand her starting point in each subject and differentiate instruction to close any academic gaps.
 Through small group teaching and our innovative use of technology, SPARK educators ensure that each scholar receives individual attention to learn at the pace that fits them best.